safecircleia/.github/CONTRIBUTING.md

 ## Reporting Issues

 Before opening a new issue, please:
-1. Search the [issue tracker](https://github.com/safecircleia/issues) to see if the issue has already been reported.
+1. Search the issue tracker on that repo to see if the issue has already been reported.
 2. Provide a clear and descriptive title.
 3. Describe the problem in detail, including steps to reproduce the issue, expected behavior, and screenshots if applicable.
 4. Include any relevant logs or error messages.